solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Cosine Similiarity

-Cosine similarity is a measure of similarity between two vectors, you'll also hear this referred to as nearest neighbor search.
+Cosine similarity is a measure of similarity between two vectors, you will also hear this referred to as nearest neighbor search.
 To perform a cosine similarity search you need to vectorize for query text using the OpenAI Embedding API.
 Then calculate the cosine similarity between the